petehunt/ratelimiter/README.md

 ## What do we do with the data?

-We salt and hash the `entities` you send us (in case you forgot to - thought it's still better if you do it).
-And we delete them when it's no longer needed.
+We salt and hash the `entities` you send us (it's best if you do this client-side too, which is done automatically for you if you use the npm package).
+All data is deleted when it expires.

 ## Where is the data stored?